carolinerg1/DSE-Workshop/README.md

 --------------------
 **Spark Notebook**

 [Spark Notebook](http://spark-notebook.io/) is an awesome tool for exploring Spark and making simple visualizations.
-It's not a DataStax product.
-But we have an instance up and running so you can check out our streaming demo here: http://52.36.23.184:9290/

 >Have fun with it!
 See what you come up with :)